 Table 1: Production Cell Scrap

 Management believes that, if they have the right incentives in place, you will be able to do this.
-So, they have selected % scrap as one of the key performance indicators (KPIs) for your cell - along with uptime and tools produced.
+So, they have selected % scrap as one of the key performance indicators (KPIs) for your cell – along with uptime and tools produced.
 For each KPI, they have developed two goals.
 For scrap, the average for 2011 was 0.77%.
 So, management sets this as the first goal.
-Each month where the scrap is equal to or less than 0.77%, you will receive a bonus.
+Each month when the scrap is equal to or less than 0.77%, you will receive a bonus.
 The second goal is set at 0.65%.
-Each month where the scrap is equal to or less than 0.65%, you will receive an even larger bonus.
+Each month when the scrap is equal to or less than 0.65%, you will receive an even larger bonus.
 Management will review the results at the end of this year and adjust the goals for next year.
-Nice of them, isn't it?
+Nice of them, isn’t it?